datopian/playbook/culture/README.md

 We also believe that much that gets in the way of realising that nature: fear, ignorance, delusion, craving, anger etc. In particular, and especially relevant for us as an organization, we believe we humans have a tendency to:

-* **Looking good / avoiding looking bad**: we often are concerned with how we appear to others -- rather than actual outcomes in reality
+* **Looking good / avoiding looking bad**: we often are concerned with how we appear to others -- rather than actual outcomes in reality.
-* **Judging**: to make ourselves, others and situations "wrong" (or "right"), assessing them as good and bad (and making these assessments on very little evidence)
+* **Judging**: to make ourselves, others and situations "wrong" (or "right"), assessing them as good and bad (and making these assessments on very little evidence).
 * **Story-making**: we make up narrative and stories about people and situations and these stories are distinct from "what (actually) happened".
 These stories are very powerful and rapidly start to frame and color what we see like a pair of tinted glasses.
 * **Being inconsistent / Lacking self-control**: we aren't consistent in our decision making, we have impulse control / self control issues that mean we struggle to maintain committed to choices especially the choices most beneficial to us.
 For example, you may have decided you want to get fit and deeply want that but when the alarm goes off at 6:30am for your early morning run you hit the snooze button.
 Or you know you want to go bed early so you are fresh tomorrow but when the next episode option comes up on netflix you hit yes.
 You can even imagine there are "multiple yous":[^mcgilchrist] I want to be healthy but then I eat the donuts.